zencart/documentation/content/dev/code/admin_sanitization.md

 3. Good security practice.

-We have therefore introduced a new sanitization class into v1.5.5 which takes a much more aggressive stance than previous code.

-The new code is likely to have an effect on plugins that add or change admin functionality.
-To mitigate this some overrides and switches have been allowed for.
-This documentation should allow plugin authors and sites that already use plugins to workaround potential problems.

-The new code introduces a number of sanitization groups.
-Each group performs a sanitization on specific GET/POST parameters.
-For GET/POST parameters that are not already sanitized within these groups we then run a default sanitization (i.e.: simply running `htmlspecialchars()` on it).

 ## TEMPORARILY Disabling Strict Sanitization

-If you find that some of your admin plugins are no longer working properly then you should look first to see if new versions of those plugins are available, i.e.: that support the new v1.5.5 sanitization.
+If you find that some of your pre-v1.5.5 admin plugins are no longer working properly then you should look first to see if new versions of those plugins are available, i.e.: that support the sanitization methods implemented since v1.5.5.

 If new versions are not available, or you need to keep your current admin working while you update, then you can disable the strict(default) sanitization by doing the following: